Jamesyu420/Jamesyu420.github.io/_pages/about.md

 ![](../images/bigSelfie.jpg)

-I am currently a second-year PhD candidate in Economics (Statistics) at [Guanghua School of Management](https://www.gsm.pku.edu.cn), Peking University, fortunately advised by [Prof. Hansheng Wang](https://sites.google.com/view/hansheng).
+I am currently a second-year PhD candidate in Economics (Statistics) at [Guanghua School of Management](https://www.gsm.pku.edu.cn), Peking University, advised by [Prof. Hansheng Wang](https://sites.google.com/view/hansheng).
-I am also an incoming visiting postgraduate student at [Department of Mathematics](https://www.math.hkust.edu.hk/), The Hong Kong University of Science and Technology, advised by [Prof. Can Yang](https://sites.google.com/site/eeyangc/home).
+I am also a visiting postgraduate student at [Department of Mathematics](https://www.math.hkust.edu.hk/), The Hong Kong University of Science and Technology, advised by [Prof. Can Yang](https://sites.google.com/site/eeyangc/home).
 I obtained my Bachelor's degree in Statistics from School of Statistics, East China Normal University.
 My research interests lie in **Multiple instance learning**, **Image Data Analysis** and **Spatial Statistics**.
 I am particularly interested in the applications of statistics in **Computational Pathology** and **Spatial Transcriptomics**.

 Education